ddowl/configs/README.md

 Alternatively, you can run `./setupSubmodules` in the checkout directory, which will also get the latest version of each submodule.

+Please execute setup scripts in the checkout directory

 For now, manually copy each override each config file you want with one in the checkout.
 Vimdiff support to be added soon...

 ### Vimdiff